-Circuit ID: Specifies the Circuit ID is Switch IP, Switch MAC or UDF String.
+Circuit ID: Specifies the Circuit ID is Switch IP, Switch MAC, UDF String, Vendor2 and Vendor3.

 Switch IP - The Switch's IP address will be used to encode the circuit ID option.
 This is the default.

 Switch MAC - The MAC address of the Switch will be used to encode the circuit ID option.